sindresorhus/p-queue/readme.md

 Type: `boolean`\
 Default: `false`

 Whether or not a timeout is considered an exception.
+When `false`, promises will resolve without a value on timeout.

-This option only has an effect when `timeout` is defined.
+Obviously, this option only has an effect when `timeout` is defined.

 ##### autoStart